Skip to content

 2026 Summer Internship Program

-The Kauffman Foundation Internship Program engages post-secondary students in a paid summer internship experience with meaningful project work and professional development from June 8 to July 31, 2026.
+Thank you for your interest in the Kauffman Foundation Internship Program!
+Our program engages post-secondary students in a paid summer internship experience with meaningful project work and professional development from June 8 to July 31, 2026.

 AI Fellow